CFA Preparation: The Complete Study Plan & Time Management Guide

 Financial statement analysis (Level I & II)

-• Income statement analysis (revenue recognition, expense matching)
+• Income statement analysis – Revenue recognition and expense matching

 Equity investments